dinavu/Project/README.md

   pipes then he ends up partway through the top of the pipe.
 - Fireballs sometimes do not fire, even when the player has fireballs to fire.
+- Fireballs generally do not work on enemies after the initial set of enemies.